HEnquist/camilladsp/README.md

 Channels are numbered starting from zero.
 Apart from this, there are no rules for ordering of the steps or how many are added.

+Each step take an optional `description` property.
+This is intended for the user and is not used by CamillaDSP itself.

 Example:
 ```
 pipeline:
   - type: Mixer
+    description: "Expand to 4 channels"
     name: to4channels
     bypassed: false (*)
   - type: Filter
+    description: "Left channel woofer"
     channel: 0
     bypassed: false (*)
     names:
       - lowpass_fir
       - peak1
   - type: Filter
+    description: "Right channel woofer"
     channel: 1
     bypassed: false (*)
     names:
       - lowpass_fir
       - peak1
   - type: Filter
+    description: "Left channel tweeter"
     channel: 2
     bypassed: false (*)
     names:
       - highpass_fir
   - type: Filter
+    description: "Right channel tweeter"
     channel: 3
     bypassed: false (*)
     names:
       - highpass_fir
   - type: Processor
+    description: "Compressor for protecting the drivers"
     name: my_compressor
     bypassed: false (*)
 ```